aosaf-ershad-chowdhury/aosaf-ershad-chowdhury.github.io/README.md

 HTML, CSS and JavaScript were used to make the site.
 I also used Bootstrap5 for ease in making this site.
 A custom css file can be found in the css folder and all the images used (under fair copyright use) can be found in the images folder.

-***Please note that this branch contains the optimized HTML and CSS code that was produced after minifying the original codes***
+***Please note that this branch contains the optimized HTML and CSS code that was produced after minifying the original codes.
+You can find the original non-optimized code in the other branch***